Troubleshooting Captive Portal¶

 For local users, if the option to require the Captive Portal login privilege is enabled, ensure the users have the privilege directly or are members of a group with the privilege.

-If clients are not being redirected to the portal page when attempting to browse on an interface with captive portal enabled, it’s most always one of the following causes:
+If clients are not being redirected to the portal page when attempting to browse on an interface with captive portal enabled, it’s typically one of the following causes:

 Clients on the captive portal interface must either be using the DNS resolver or forwarder on pfSense® software, on the IP address of the interface where the client resides (which is the default configuration), or if using another IP address for DNS, it must be in an allowed IP address entry.
 If DNS fails, the browser never issues the HTTP request, hence it cannot be intercepted and redirected.